-- In his "top 15 overlooked NES themes" list he predicted that someday they're going to make a movie similar to Who Framed Roger Rabbit and Toy Story but with videogames.
-They did just a few years later.
+- In his "top 15 overlooked NES themes" list he predicted that someday they're going to make a movie similar to Who Framed Roger Rabbit and Toy Story but with video games.
+They did just that a few years later.

 - Nightmare Fuel: "Kirby With Lyrics" has a disturbing take on the title character, similar to There Will Be Brawl.
 It depicts Kirby as a monster whose only purpose seems to be devouring everything and everyone.
 It is a part of Flosstober.